Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for nurses

-Hospital systems process high application volumes through ATS
+Hospital networks process high volumes through Taleo and Workday

-Large hospital networks receive hundreds of applications per nursing position.
-A formatting error or missing specialty keyword can eliminate a qualified nurse before any recruiter sees it.
+Large health systems receive hundreds of applications per nursing posting.
+A formatting error or missing specialty keyword eliminates qualified candidates before any recruiter sees them.

 Specialty abbreviations must match the job posting

-An ATS may not match ICU and Intensive Care Unit as the same term.
-Use both the abbreviation and full name to ensure a match regardless of how the parser handles synonyms.
+ICU and Intensive Care Unit may not match as synonyms.
+Include both forms to maximize coverage regardless of how the specific parser handles them.

 FAQs